Peer Review Process

 If the Academic Editor recommends “Major Revision”, the authors are notified of the editor's request that they prepare and submit an updated version of their manuscript with the necessary changes suggested by the reviewers and editor.
 This might require new data to be collected or substantial revision of the text.
 The manuscript is then reassessed by one or more of the original reviewers before the Academic Editor makes a new recommendation.

-The Chief Editor remains ultimately responsible for the aims and scope of the title and will be called upon to handle appeals and other editorial issues as and when required.
+Associate Editors will be called upon to handle appeals and other editorial issues as and when required.